Regular procedure

 Regulation 10(4) of the Procedural Regulations provides that a legal adviser shall be allowed to assist the applicant in accordance with procedures laid down by the International Protection Agency and, “where entitled to free legal aid shall be provided to the applicant”.[66]
 However, Regulation 12(1) provides that an applicant is allowed to consult a legal adviser “at their own expense” in relation to their application for international protection “at all stages of the procedure” provided that, in the event of a negative decision at first instance, free legal aid shall be granted under the same conditions applicable to Maltese nationals.[67]

 In practice, free legal assistance is limited to the appeal stage and NGOs reported that they are not aware of any legal aid lawyer intervening at the first instance stage and that applicants who request the assistance of a lawyer at first instance are generally referred to the NGOs by the IPA which usually provides them with a document containing the contact details of the NGOs and the UNHCR.
-This is further confirmed by the calls for legal aid lawyers issued by the Ministry for Home Affairs, which do not include any fees awarded for assistance at the first instance (see below).

 The contract is a fee-based service contract where lawyers are paid per completed appeals and upon presentation of an attendance sheet.
-[67] The fees are paid according to the below;
+The fees are paid according to the below:

-• Asylum Appeals: 100 euro (inc. VAT) for every appeal submission.
+• Asylum Appeals: 100 euro (inc. VAT) for every appeal submission;

-• Dublin Appeals: 80 euro (inc. VAT) for every appeal submission.
+• Dublin Appeals: 80 euro (inc. VAT) for every appeal submission;

 According to some legal aid lawyers, the fee perceived is not enough to cover the work involved in preparing and submitting an asylum appeal, including attending the oral hearing.
-Additionaly, some practical and logistical obstacles may arise during the procedure such as appellants not showing at their appointments with the legal aid lawyer either because they are unaware they are required to so or simply because they missed the call or message.
+Additionally, some practical and logistical obstacles may arise during the procedure such as appellants not showing at their appointments with the legal aid lawyer either because they are unaware they are required to so or simply because they missed the call or message.
 In such instances, it has happened that the legal aid lawyer does not file submissions for the appeal leading, resulting in the appeal being decided negatively without an assessment on the merits of the case.

-State sponsored legal aid in asylum cases being restricted to the appeal stage, free legal assistance at first instance is only provided by lawyers working with NGOs[68] and the Legal Clinic of the Faculty of Laws of the Univsersity of Malta.[69]
+State sponsored legal aid in asylum cases being restricted to the appeal stage, free legal assistance at first instance is only provided by lawyers working with NGOs[69] and the Legal Clinic of the Faculty of Laws of the University of Malta.[70]

 The Procedural Regulations provide that the IPA must allow applicants to bring with them a legal adviser for the interview.
-It further provide that the legal adviser can only intervene at the end of the interview and that the absence of the legal adviser does not prevent the IPA to carry out the interview.
-The Regulations empower the IPA to draft further rules covering the presence of legal advisers during the interview.[70]
-These rules were drafted in 2021 and cover the presence of any third parties at the interview, including the UNHCR.[71]
+They further provide that the legal adviser can only intervene at the end of the interview and that the absence of the legal adviser does not prevent the IPA to carry out the interview.
+The Regulations empower the IPA to draft further rules covering the presence of legal advisers during the interview.[71]
+These rules were drafted in 2021 and cover the presence of any third parties at the interview, including the UNHCR.[72]

 The UNHCR is entitled to have access to information on individual applications, be present during personal interviews and submit their views in writing during the first instance and at appeal stage, provided the applicant has consented to it.[73]